Skip to main content

 The Reactive Network operates within a dual-state environment that supports parallel transaction execution.
 While the EVM processes commands sequentially in a single-threaded manner, ReactVMs can operate independently and in parallel across different cores or threads.
 This architecture facilitates the management of various operations, including fund flows and token management, with each contract copy having its own state and execution context.

-Each Reactive Smart Contract has two instances with different states, both initialized in the constructor:
+Each Reactive Contract has two instances with different states, both initialized in the constructor:

 For example, in a governance contract, vote counts are maintained in the ReactVM state, whereas operational commands like pause() are part of the Reactive Network state.
 The primary logic resides within the ReactVM state.